cupy/cupy/docs/source/compatibility.rst

 Targeted Versions
 -----------------

-This policy is applied to Chainer of versions v1.5.1 and higher.
+This policy is applied to CuPy of versions v1.0.0 and higher.
-Note that this policy is not applied to Chainer of lower versions.
+Note that this policy is not applied to CuPy of lower versions.

 Versioning and Backward Compatibilities
 ---------------------------------------

-The updates of Chainer are classified into three levels: major, minor, and revision.
+The updates of CuPy are classified into three levels: major, minor, and revision.
 These types have distinct levels of backward compatibilities.

 - **Major update** contains disruptive changes that break the backward compatibility.